 You can see that we successfully inserted the values into the identity column.

-A session allows only one table to set it’s IDENTITY_INSERT property ON.
-If you try to issues SET IDENTITY_INSERT ON statement on multiple tables, SQL returns an error message
+A session allows only one table to set its IDENTITY_INSERT property ON.
+SSMS returns an error message if you try to issue a SET IDENTITY_INSERT ON statement on multiple tables.

 Comments are closed.